omundy/learn-computers/topics/data-types.md

 ### CSV

 While Excel or Google Sheets might store and *display* tabular data by adding lines to describe the cells where rows and columns meet, the actual data values in those cells are usually stored (and transmitted) as [Comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values).

-CSV is one of the most common ways that tabular data is stored (in `.csv` files), [exchanged](https://en.wikipedia.org/wiki/Data_exchange) across spreadsheets, flat files, and databases.
+CSV is one of the most common ways that tabular data is stored (in `.csv` files), [exchanged](https://en.wikipedia.org/wiki/Data_exchange) across spreadsheets, flat files, and databases, though you can technically delineate the columns with any unique character.
 The above [dataset as a CSV](datasets/cars.csv) looks like:

 ```
 "make", "model", "year"